Vulcaine/BLAST_public/README.md

 // Simplified version for characters for(char c = "a":"z") {
    // j will be the characters from "a" to "z"
 }

-// Simplified version for strings for(String s = "abc":"adb") {
-   // j will be the strings from "abc" to "adb"
-}

 ```